Multiple citizenship: Countries that do not allow renunciation of citizenship

+Citizens of these countries may keep their old citizenship if naturalizing in a country that forbids dual citizenship or that country may refuse their naturalization.

-"Dormant" citizenship and "right of return"
+Dormant citizenship and right of return

 The concept of a "dormant citizenship" means that a person has the citizenships of two countries, but as long as while living permanently in one country, their status and citizen's rights in the other country are "inactive".
 They will be "reactivated" when they move back to live permanently in the other country.
 This means, in spite of dual citizenship, only one citizenship can be exercised at a time.

 The "dormant citizenship" exists, for example, in Spain: Spanish citizens who have naturalized in an Iberoamerican country and have kept their Spanish citizenship are dual citizens, but have lost many of the rights of Spanish citizens resident in Spain—and hence the EU—until they move back to Spain.
 Some countries offer former citizens or citizens of former colonies of the country a simplified (re-)naturalization process.
 Depending on the laws of the two countries in question, dual citizenship may or may not be allowed.
-For details, see "right of return".
+For details, see right of return.

 Another example of "dormant citizenship" (or "hidden citizenship") occurs when a person is automatically born a citizen of another country without officially being recognized.
-In many cases, the person may even be unaware that he holds multiple citizenship.
-For example, due to Italy's nationality law, a person born in Canada to parents of Italian ancestry may be born with both Canadian and Italian citizenship at birth.
+In many cases, the person may even be unaware that they hold multiple citizenship.
+For example, because of the nationality law in Italy, a person born in Canada to parents of Italian ancestry may be born with both Canadian and Italian citizenship at birth.
 Canadian citizenship is automatically acquired by birth within Canada.
-However, that same person may also acquire Italian citizenship at birth if at least one parent's lineage traces to back to an Italian citizen.
+However, that same person may also acquire Italian citizenship at birth if at least one parent's lineage traces back to an Italian citizen.
 The person, their parent, grandparent, great-grandparent, and great-great-grandparent may have all transmitted the Italian citizenship to the next child in the line without even knowing it.
-Therefore, even if the person in this case may have been four generations removed from the last Italian-born (and therefore recognized) citizen, the great-great-grandparent, he would still be born with Italian citizenship.
-Even though the person may not even be aware of the citizenship, it doesn't change the fact that he is a citizen since birth.
-Therefore, the second citizenship (in this case, the Italian citizenship) is "dormant" (or "hidden") due to the fact that the person does not even know he is a citizen and/or does not have official recognition from the country's government.
+Therefore, even if the person in this case may have been four generations removed from the last Italian-born (and therefore recognized) citizen, the great-great-grandparent, they would still be born with Italian citizenship.
+Even though the person may not even be aware of the citizenship, it does not change the fact that they are a citizen since birth.
+Therefore, the second citizenship (in this case, the Italian citizenship) is "dormant" (or "hidden") because the person does not even know they are a citizen and/or does not have official recognition from the country's government.
 That person would therefore have to gather all necessary documents and present them to the Italian government so that their "dormant" or "hidden" citizenship will be recognized.
-Once it's recognized, he will be able to do all of the things that any citizen could do, such as apply for a passport.
+Once it is recognized, they will be able to do all of the things that any citizen could do, such as apply for a passport.